Sylvia Tamale

 Sylvia Rosila Tamale is a Ugandan academic, and human rights activist in Uganda.
 She was the first woman dean in the law faculty at Makerere University, Uganda.

 Education

 Tamale received her Bachelor of Laws with honors from Makerere University, her Master of Laws from Harvard Law School, and her Doctor of Philosophy in sociology and feminist studies from the University of Minnesota in 1997.
 Tamale received her Diploma in Legal Practice from the Law Development Center, Kampala, in 1990, graduating at the top of her class.
-She is set to retire this year (2022).
+She retired in April 2022, at 63 years after serving for 37 years at Makerere University in the Faculty of Law.

 Academic career

 Tamale has been a visiting professor at the African Gender Institute of the University of Cape Town and a visiting scholar at the University of Wisconsin.
 In 2003 she was condemned by Ugandan conservatives for proposing that gay men and lesbians be included in the definition of "minority".
 Tamale was the dean of the Faculty of Law and Jurisprudence at Makerere University in Kampala, Uganda, from 2004 to 2008.